Hunting, fishing, and cycling activities have resumed as of 0945 17 Sept.

 Welcome to the Fort Jackson

-As of 1 February 2018, the Fort Jackson iSportsman system is where hunters and anglers purchase permits, check training area status, check into and out of areas and ponds, and report your catch or harvest.
+Hunters and Anglers - As of 1 February 2018, the Fort Jackson iSportsman system is where you purchase permits, check training area status, check into and out of areas and ponds, and report your catch or harvest.
 Permits will no longer be sold at MWR's Marion Street Station.
 In addition, you will no longer have to sign-in and sign-out at the Big Game Check Station (Heise's Pond).
 Only Big Game hunters who successfully harvest a deer or turkey will be required to check their harvest in at the Big Game Check Station.

-Cyclist wishing to ride the Range-Area Cycling Loop must register, obtain a Cycling Permit, and check-in and out using iSportsman.
+Cyclist and Runners wishing to ride or run the Range-Area Cycling/Running Routes must register, obtain a Cycling/Running Permit, and check-in and out using iSportsman.
 See Cycling under Activities above for more information.

 Click here to learn how iSportsman works